rajashekar/lc/docs-site/docs/intro.md

 lc -p openrouter -m "anthropic/claude-3.5-sonnet" "Write a haiku about coding"

 # Use MCP tools for internet access
-lc -t fetch "What's the latest news about AI?"
+lc -t playwright "What's the latest news about AI?"

 # Use web search integration
 lc --use-search ddg "What are the latest AI developments?"  # Free!